feathersjs-ecosystem/feathers-vuex/README.md

 ### Configuration
 You can provide an `auth.userService` in the feathersVuex options to automatically populate the user upon successful login.

+## Handling Realtime Events
+This plugin works perfectly with the [`feathers-reactive`](https://github.com/feathersjs/feathers-reactive) plugin.
+Realtime events are handled in that plugin, allowing this plugin to stay lean and focused.
+See the example below for how to add support for Feathers realtime events using `feathers-reactive`.

 ## Complete Example